 Potential Side Effects

 Some people experience adverse effects, such as nausea and headache, after eating foods that contain MSG.
-The U.S. Food and Drug Administration notes, however, that it hasn't been able to prove that these effects are due to the MSG.
+The U.S. Food and Drug Administration (FDA), however, classifies MSG as a Generally Recognized as Safe (GRAS) substance.
 Sensitive individuals may experience flushing, palpitations, drowsiness, numbness and tingling when consuming very large amounts of MSG, especially if it is consumed without food.
 These types of adverse effects aren't typically associated with disodium guanylate.

 Disodium guanylate can be used in pasta products, processed vegetables, dairy products, processed fruits, candies, breakfast cereals, processed meat or poultry, fish products, egg products, condiments, alcoholic beverages, energy or sports drinks, soups and sauces.